tpdewolf/nestjs-typegraphql-prisma-example/README.md

 ## TypegraphQL Prisma

 TypegraphQL Prisma is an awesome library by [Michael Lytek](https://github.com/MichalLytek).
-It generates the types and resolvers based on your prisma schema.
-As described in the docs the it does not support NestJS GraphQL above version 7 because the decorators differ slightly from TypegraphQL.
+It generates the model, input and argument classes and resolvers based on your prisma schema.
+As described in the docs it does not support NestJS GraphQL above version 7 because the decorators differ slightly from TypegraphQL.
 Therefore I've patched the library with [patch-package](https://github.com/ds300/patch-package) to change the decorators the work with NestJS GraphQL 7.

 - import package from `type-graphql` to `@nestjs/graphql`
 - `@Ctx` decorator to `@Context`